anish-palakurthi/supersearch/README.md

 # supersearch
-Supersearch transforms Spotlight search into a powerful tool, enabling you to instantly find relevant songs, files, bookmarks, and browser documents all in one place.
+Supersearch transforms native Spotlight search into a powerful tool, enabling you to instantly find relevant files, songs, bookmarks, browser documents, and more all in one place.